dantosXD/coastaldraftlines/src/pages/index.md

           ](https://coastaldraftlines-dd2e1.netlify.app/contact/)
       - type: grid_item
         title: Draft Line Cleaning & Maintenance
-        content: >-
+        content: >+
+          Poorly serviced lines cost you money in repairs and lower the quality of the product.

           Craft beverage makers take great pride in their products.
-We take great pride in making sure their products always taste exactly as intended.
+Call us to service your lines to make sure each pour is perfect and tastes exactly the way the makers intended.

-          We are Maine's most reccommended professionals to garuntee quality draft lines.
-If you want taps that pour perfection, Coastal Draft Lines are the only choice.
+          We are Maine's most reccommended professionals.
+If you want taps that pour to perfection, Coastal Draft Lines are the only choice.

   - type: section_testimonials
     title: Testimonials
     section_id: testimonials